Search Dental Tribune

 • Clinical Interpretability and Accountability: Developing transparent and interpretable AI models ensures that clinicians understand and can trust the recommendations made by these systems.

-• Professional Judgment and Autonomy: Dentists must retain control over clinical decisions, using AI as a support tool rather than a replacement for professional judgment.
+• Professional Judgement and Autonomy: Dentists must retain control over clinical decisions, using AI as a support tool rather than a replacement for professional judgement.

 • Continued Monitoring and Evaluation: Regular monitoring, evaluation, and improvement of AI systems are necessary to maintain their safety, effectiveness, and fairness over time.